-Dr. Thomas Swan studied cognition and culture at Queen's University Belfast.
-His work explores theories of emotion, attention, and memory.
+Dr. Thomas Swan has a PhD in psychology from the University of Otago.
+His work explores theories of emotion, memory, and belief.

 In 2022 we will once again pledge our unwavering commitment to acts of personal and mutual endeavor.
 New Years resolutions are an annual opportunity to reflect on the past and dedicate oneself to a brighter future.
 In this article, we present some of the most common New Years resolutions made each year.